zitadel/zitadel/docs/docs/quickstarts/login/react.md

 ```

 Your browser should automatically open the app site or just go to `http://localhost:3000/`.
-On opening the app in the browser you will be redirected to the login of zitadel.ch
+On opening the app in the browser you will be redirected to the login of your instance.
 After successfully authenticating your user, you will get back to you application.
 It should show a popup which says: **You logged in {FirstName} {LastName}**